nebuwan/customer-dwh-main/README.md

 ### 📚 Learning Resources & Credits

-This project is inspired by and builds upon the following learning materials:
+This project repo is inspired by and builds upon the following learning materials:

 - **Advanced SQL Project by Data With Baraa**
   [SQL Introduction & Advanced Project](https://www.datawithbaraa.com/sql-introduction/advanced-sql-project)